-Many MBA applicants feel that they are purchasing a brand when they select a program to attend, but the educational experience at business school is what is crucial to your future, and no one will affect your education more than your professors.
-Each Wednesday, we profile a standout professor as identified by students.
+Many MBA applicants feel that they are purchasing a brand when they choose a business school.
+However, the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
 Today, we focus on Gavan Fitzsimons from Duke University’s Fuqua School of Business.

-For more information about Duke Fuqua and 15 other top-ranked business schools, check out the mbaMission Insider’s Guides.
+For more information about Duke Fuqua and 16 other top-ranked business schools, check out our free mbaMission Insider’s Guides.